Speak with a safari expert

 Introduction

-The inevitable outcome of this geographic isolation is that 90% of the island’s fauna and flora are endemic, with phenomenal biodiversity that is quite literally worlds apart for anything else on the planet.
+The inevitable outcome of this geographic isolation is that 90% of the island’s fauna and flora are endemic, with phenomenal biodiversity that is quite literally worlds apart from anything else on the planet.
 The island is so large, and its environment so diverse, that some have even argued that it should be considered the world’s eighth continent.
-The island is home to over 300 recorded species of birds (60% of which are endemic) and 260 species of reptile – including two-thirds of the world’s chameleon species.
+The island is home to over 300 recorded species of birds (60% of which are endemic) and 260 species of reptile, including two-thirds of the world’s chameleon species.
 Yet it is the primate species of Madagascar – the lemurs – that are the island’s real “flagship” species.

 A male red ruffed lemur (Varecia rubra)